dimikara/50DaysOfUdacity/README.md

-# UPDATE: The adventure continues even further but in a new form
+# UPDATE: The adventure continues even further in a new form

 ***Tuesday, October 13th, 2020***